Skip navigation

 The keyword is ductility.
 “Once the earthquake comes, it will shake the building, but the building should be able to absorb all the shaking without collapsing.
 That is what ductility is all about: a lot of deformation is happening, yet the connections are intact.”

-Maharashtra Police Housing Project in seismic zone IV Pune, India
+Precast concrete building project: Affordable housing for Maharashtra Police in seismic zone IV in Pune, India

 The concept of seismic resilience is the same in any type of structure, Singhal points out.